Home > Car Accident Compensation QLD | CTP Payout Calculations

-In Queensland, the value of CTP compensation payout amounts varies based on your circumstances.
-A car accident compensation guide explains how it works, including how much compensation to expect in a lump sum payout for a motor vehicle accident.
+In Queensland, the value of CTP compensation payout amounts varies based on your individual circumstances.
+Our guide to car accident compensation claims explains how it works, including how much compensation you can expect in a lump-sum payout if you have suffered injuries in a motor vehicle accident.

-Our free assessment tool helps you understand your eligibility after a motor vehicle accident that wasn’t your fault.
+Our free assessment tool explains your eligibility after a motor vehicle accident that wasn’t your fault.
 Call 1800 700 125

 Have you recently suffered whiplash or other physical or psychological injuries in a car accident that wasn’t your fault?
 QLD personal injury legislation protects your right to claim compensation for a motor vehicle accident.